This information explains what to expect before and during your penile ultrasound.

-An ultrasound is an ultrasound that shows the blood flow into and out of your penis.
-If you have penile curvature (a curve in your penis), it can also be used to measure the curvature.
+A penile ultrasound is an ultrasound that shows the blood flow into and out of your penis.
+If you have penile curvature (a curve in your penis), it can also measure the curvature.
 These things can help your doctor decide which treatment is best for you.

-Before Your Penile Ultrasound
+Before Your Penile Ultrasound Appointment

 - We recommend wearing loose-fitting pants on the day of your ultrasound.

-During Your Penile Ultrasound
+During Your Penile Ultrasound Appointment

-When you’re ready, a fellow (doctor) will come into the room to do the ultrasound.
-They will put a special ultrasound gel on your penis and move a small device called a probe over the outside of your penis.
-If you have a curvature or other signs that you might have Peyronie’s disease, they will also take certain measurements of your penis.
+Next, the fellow will put a special ultrasound gel on your penis.
+They will move a small device called a probe over the outside of your penis.
+If you have a curvature or other signs you may have Peyronie’s disease, they will take measurements of your penis.